sumanthgithub7/EduQuery-Pro/README.md

 ## 📞 Support

 If you have any questions or run into issues, please open an issue in the GitHub repository.

+## 🚀 Potential Improvements

+Here are some areas where the PDF Question Generator could be enhanced:

+1. **Question Generation Algorithm**:
+   - Improve the quality and relevance of generated questions
+   - Add support for different question types (true/false, fill-in-the-blank, etc.)
+   - Implement better distractor generation for multiple-choice questions

+2. **Customization Options**:
+   - Allow users to specify difficulty levels
+   - Add topic-based question generation
+   - Enable users to set the number of questions to generate

+3. **User Interface Enhancements**:
+   - Improve the PDF upload and text input experience
+   - Add question review and editing capabilities
+   - Implement a progress tracker for question generation

+4. **Technical Improvements**:
+   - Add support for larger PDF files
+   - Implement better error handling and user feedback
+   - Optimize the question generation process for faster response times

 ## Project Structure